LeCipolle/GTA-Online-Macros-by-LeCipolle/README.md

 # GTA-Online-Macros-by-LeCipolle
-An AutoHotkey set of macros made for GTA Online
+An AutoHotkey set of macros made for GTA Online I state that I have taken some part of the code from other macros created by other users of which unfortunately I dont know who they are :(

 The script base of the macros is the following: